MicrosoftDocs/Viva/Viva/organizational-data.md

 - Layer
 - Location

-The following data is uploaded from the Organizational Data feature but isn't available for use in Insights:
+The following data is uploaded from the Organizational Data feature but isn't available for use in Viva Insights:
 - Microsoft_DisplayName
 - Microsoft_FirstName
 - Microsoft_LastName